In This Guide

 - Vendor liaison for ISP, printer, and line-of-business apps.

-- Monthly reporting and recommendations.
+- Monthly reporting with health scores and recommendations.

 Often excluded or billed extra:

-- Onsite visits, cabling, and hardware install.
+- Onsite visits, cabling, and hardware install (charged at $205/hr or fixed quote).

 - Project work: migrations, Wi-Fi redesign, server moves.